Augmented Reality (AR) keeps flourishing in the digital world, and there is every reason to believe that the trend for AR apps will prevail.

 Wrapping it up, augmented reality has a wider scope and practical usability compared to Virtual Reality.
 According to the Statista forecast, the augmented reality industry is to reach $160 billion by 2023.

-With this huge growth in the industry, AR is to generate the highest revenue in the next 5 years which is very promising especially for app developers.
+With this huge growth in the industry, AR is to generate the highest revenue in the next 5 years which is very promising especially for mobile app developers.
 However, it is important to understand that to create successful AR applications, businesses need considerable time and money resources.
 It can be challenging but it’s definitely lucrative and life-changing.